apache/eventmesh-site/community/04-release.md

 ### 2. Check the file content of the source package

-Unzip `apache-eventmesh-${release_version}-source.tar.gz` and check as follows:
+Extract `apache-eventmesh-${release_version}-source.tar.gz` and perform the following checks:

-- Check whether the source package contains unnecessary files, causing the tar package to be too large
+- Check if the source package contains unnecessary files that make the tar package too large.

-- Presence of `LICENSE` and `NOTICE` files
+- Ensure the existence of `LICENSE` and `NOTICE` files.
-- Existence of `DISCLAIMER` file
-- correct year in `NOTICE` file
+- Verify that the year in the `NOTICE` file is correct.
-- Only text files exist, no binary files exist
+- Verify that only text files exist and there are no binary files.
-- All files start with ASF license
+- Ensure that all files begin with the ASF license (use `license-eye header check` command of the `skywalking-eyes` tool for verification).
-- It can be compiled correctly and the unit test can pass (./gradle build) (currently supports JAVA 8/gradle 7.0/idea 2021.1.1 and above)
+- Ensure successful compilation, passing unit tests (`./gradlew build`) (currently supporting JAVA 8/gradle 7.0/idea 2021.1.1 and above).
-- Check for redundant files or folders, such as empty folders, etc.
+- Check for any redundant files or folders, such as empty folders.

 ### 3. Check the file content of the binary package

-- Presence of `LICENSE` and `NOTICE` files
+- Ensure the existence of `LICENSE` and `NOTICE` files.

-- Existence of `DISCLAIMER` file

-- correct year in `NOTICE` file
+- Verify that the year in the `NOTICE` file is correct.

-- All text files start with ASF license
+- Ensure that all text files begin with the ASF license (use `license-eye header check` command of the `skywalking-eyes` tool for verification).

-- Check third-party dependent licenses:

-  - Compatibility with 3rd party dependent licenses
+- According to the [ASF 3RD PARTY LICENSE POLICY](https://apache.org/legal/resolved.html), check the licenses of third-party dependencies:
+  - Ensure third-party dependencies' licenses are compatible with Apache-2.0 (run the `checkDeniedLicense` task, focusing on the compatibility of newly added license files under the `tools/dist-license` directory).

-  - All 3rd party dependent licenses are declared in the `LICENSE` file
+  - Ensure all third-party dependencies' licenses are declared in the `LICENSE` file.

-  - The full versions of the dependent licenses are all in the `license` directory
+  - Ensure the complete versions of dependency licenses are in the `licenses` directory (pay attention to the warning logs of the `generateDistLicense` task and supplement the license content of outdated artifacts).

-  - If you are relying on the Apache license and there are `NOTICE` files, then these `NOTICE` files also need to be added to the version `NOTICE` file
+  - If the dependency is under the Apache license and there is a `NOTICE` file, include these `NOTICE` files' content in EventMesh's `NOTICE` file.

-You can refer to this article: [ASF third-party license policy](https://apache.org/legal/resolved.html)

 ## Initiates a vote